naofumi/DDH/README.md

 $suppress_reverse_proxy_requirement = true;
 ```

 A proper reverse proxy would probably work so we should be able to access admin pages via reverse proxy on an Apache setup.
 However, this would be a problem on IIS setups.
-Safer to just allow direct access.1
+Safer to just allow direct access.

 ## 概要